 The flat terrain and quiet roads make the island a perfect place for cycling.
 Riders of all ages and abilities can reach Churchend, the island’s quiet old main village.
-The four mile circuit beyond the village includes a short stretch of gravelled road suitable only for touring cycles or mountain bikes with stout tyres.
+The four mile circuit beyond the village includes a stretch of gravelled road suitable only for touring cycles or mountain bikes with stout tyres.
 Three circuits round this will complete your 23 mile trip and allow you to reach the most isolated part of the island.

 The area is rich in wildlife and a haven for birds.
 You stand a good chance of seeing avocet, geese, herons, kestrels, merlins and many other birds.

-This is the most important source of money for our chosen charity.
+This is the most important source of money for your chosen charity.
 Please try and get as much support for your ride as you can.
-This year we invite you to submit your sponsorship online through Just Giving at no cost to you.
-Go to www.justgiving.com/rc-tb/ or text TBAY01 £10 to 70070.
+If you wish to support the charitable aims of Rotary International we invite you to submit your sponsorship online through VirginMoneyGiving at no cost to you.
+Go to http://uk.virginmoneygiving.com/charities/tbayrotary

-Our warmest thanks go to the MoD, QinetiQ and to the Parish Council of Foulness for their assistance, and to the Residents of Foulness Island and Great Wakering for their co-operation and forbearance.
+Our warmest thanks go to the MoD, QinetiQ and to the Parish Council of Foulness for their assistance, and to the residents of Foulness Island and Great Wakering for their co-operation and forbearance.
 Without them this event could not be held.